Are you currently standing in your bathroom searching online for a quick alternative to shaving cream? If so, then use one of these handy substitutes:

 Now, if you want to know why these can work as a good shaving cream substitute, check this out:

-3 Key Properties of Shaving Cream
+4 Properties of Shaving Cream

-Shaving cream provides three fundamental properties:
+Shaving cream provides four fundamental properties:

 - Lubrication: This property allows the razor blade to glide along the skin’s surface without causing micro-cuts.
+Some products are a better lubricant than others.

 - Cushion: This property helps to add a barrier between your skin and the razor blade.
 Well-cushioned shaving cream will help to reduce irritation and razor burn.

-These three properties help increase the comfort of the shave while also providing better performance from the razor blade.
+These properties help increase the comfort of the shave while also providing better performance from the razor blade.

 When searching for a substitute, it’s essential to find products that provide these same properties.